Once you’re pregnant, you’ll certainly face this realisation: you’re obligated to take care of this soon-to-be-born baby, for a long time.

 That’s why maternity insurance forms a great bridge.

-It is entirely unique and you wouldn't be able to find such cover in other plans (except in the ISPs, though limited).
+It is entirely unique and you wouldn’t be able to find such cover in other insurance plans (except in IPs where coverage is still limited).

 2) It’s affordable

-Depending on age, this insurance for pregnant mothers is a one-time premium that varies from $300-$800.
+Depending on age, this insurance for pregnant mothers is a one-time premium that varies.
+It could be from $300-$1000.

-It forms a cheap stepping stone to get your newborn covered.
+It forms a cheap stepping stone to get some form of coverage.
+However, it’s usually accompanied by other plans.

-Unlike regular health insurance, there are no waiting periods for a pregnancy insurance (note: we're still not talking about those that cover normal delivery costs).
+Unlike regular health insurance, there are no waiting periods for a prenatal insurance (note: we’re still not talking about those that cover normal delivery costs).

 You can apply for it as early as 13 weeks into the pregnancy.

-This is a good point because health underwriting still needs to be done.
-Being able to apply early when there are no known complications increases your chances of getting accepted.
+This is a good pointer because you’re able to apply early when there are no known complications, which increases the chances of getting acceptance.

 4) Increased insurability of the newborn